CordlessWool/website/content/en/blog/20250805-dynamic-pdf-generation-puppeteer.md

 The browser-based approach eliminates this entirely.
 The browser handles all styling calculations internally - margins, padding, font rendering, line breaks - and I just measure the final rendered result.
 Want to add a margin?
 Just add the CSS class.
 The measurement system automatically adapts to whatever the browser renders.

-## The Tech Stack: SvelteKit and Puppeteer
+## Tech Stack: Puppeteer PDF Generation with Any Framework

 **SvelteKit** handles the document structure in my implementation, but this approach works with any framework - **React**, **Vue**, or even plain HTML.
 The core measurement logic is framework-agnostic, though faster-rendering frameworks will generate PDFs quicker since the approach relies on actual DOM rendering.